ruchitrawal/ruchitrawal.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  Undergarduate physics student at <a href="https://rkmvccrahara.org">Ramakrishna Mission Vivekananda Centenary College</a>
+  Junior Research Fellow at the <a href="https://iisc.ac.in/">Indian Institute of Science</a> (IISc.), Bangalore, India. :india:

 profile:
   align: right